Revitalising a stagnating category to drive sales and value growth

 • Delta now sells more higher value pre-packs and less, low-price loose product

-In 2013, Lisa was awarded the PMA / Produce Plus Marketer of the Year award for her Love!
+Lisa was awarded the PMA / Produce Plus Marketer of the Year award for her Love!
 Kumara work.